nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

 These quantities are defined for any `EmbeddedGeometryInterface`, meaning they will be available for any geometry whose embedding in 3D space is specified (for example, with vertex positions.)
 These operators were specifically designed for polygon meshes, though they will reduce to the classical discrete exterior calculus & finite element operators on triangular meshes (described above).

 Two classes of polygon operators are provided: those based on [Bunge et al.'s _Polygon Laplacian Made Simple_](https://www.cs.jhu.edu/~misha/MyPapers/EUROG20.pdf), whose discretization is based on virtual refinement of the polygon mesh; and those based on [de Goes et al.'s _Discrete Differential Operators on Polygonal Meshes_](https://graphics.pixar.com/library/PolyDDG/paper.pdf), whose discretization is based on an adaptation of the virtual element method.
+The former uses [Astrid Bunge and Mario Botsch's implementation of their paper](https://github.com/mbotsch/polygon-laplacian), while the latter uses [David Coeurjolly, Jacques-Olivier Lachaud, and Baptiste Genest's DGtal implementation of de Goes et al.'s paper](https://www.dgtal.org/doc/stable/modulePolygonalCalculus.html).
 Both methods build local operators whose matrices are assembled per-polygon, so they will run out-of-the-box on non-manifold meshes (but no guarantees are provided!)

 All operators are indexed over mesh elements according to the natural iteration order of the elements, or equivalently the indices from `SurfaceMesh::getVertexIndices()` (etc).